gat786/gat786/README.md

 ![](https://komarev.com/ghpvc/?username=gat786)

 - 😎 Welcome to Gats Github Profile Page!.
 Great to see you here.
-- I like playing Minecraft⚡. thats it. it needed a mention here. 😁
-- I am currently working as a UI Engineer for [Megdap Innovation Labs](http://megdap.com/)
+- I am currently working as a UI Engineer for [Styava.dev](http://styava.dev/)
 - I was a Gold [Microsoft Learn Student Ambassador](https://studentambassadors.microsoft.com/en-us) 🔥.

 ### I little bit about me